swatiniture/Automated-Virtual-Network-Creation-App/README.md

 1. OpenStack (I used OpenStack version 5.4.0, Victoria)
 2. Docker
-3. pip/pip3 packages: python-neutronclinet, python-novaclient, keystoneauth1, netmiko
+3. pip/pip3 packages: python-neutronclient, python-novaclient, keystoneauth1, netmiko

 # How to run?

 Run the 'main.py' to run the application.
 The 'main.py' script imports all the remaining modules.
-You can use the default project or create your own, along with new user or default user.
+You can use the default project or create your own in OpenStack, along with new user or default user.
 Here, the project is already created before bringing up anything else.

 # Files